REGISTRATION LINK WILL BE UP BY JUNE 10

 Proceeds to Support KWU

-Funds raised from SIRB will stock the initial hygine pantry at KWU
+Funds raised from SIRB will stock the student hygiene pantry at KWU

-There remains a growing gap between college costs and available financial aid.
-Besides the fact that over 20% of Kansas Wesleyan University (KWU) students are Pell Grant eligible, a large share of students face day-to-day budget choices that can impact their health, school performance, and the well-being of the campus community.
+Over 20% of Kansas Wesleyan University (KWU) students are Pell Grant eligible, but a large share of enrolled students will face day-to-day budget choices that can impact their health, school performance, and the well-being of the campus and Salina community.

 KWU has worked to address food insecurity and now wants to focus on the overall health and habits of its student body.
 By providing free toothpaste, deodorant, soap. and other hygiene needs and informational materials the Hygiene Pantry will: